Naturist camping in France: the comprehensive and detailed guide to a successful naturist holiday

 The fundamental principles include:

-- nudity in bathing areas (swimming pool, lake, beach),
+• nudity in bathing areas (swimming pools, lakes, beaches),

 Parents remain responsible for their children, as in any other holiday destination.
 The campsite staff ensure that the rules are respected and intervene quickly in the event of inappropriate behaviour.